caldito/mimcas/README.md

 ## Usage

 ### Start the server
-Run the following command to start the server
+Run the following command to start the server.
+It listens for connections on port `20000`.
 ```
 make run
 ```